 New days, weeks, months, and years are all great times for reflection.

-Try This: Join us as we take six minutes to sit down and reflect on Experiences that feel Meaningful:
+Take six minutes to sit down and reflect on Experiences that feel Meaningful.

 - What are three experiences recently that have felt incredibly meaningful?
 (Is there a way to make more time for these experiences?)